Hand sanitizer: Absorption

 On 30 April 2015, the FDA announced that they were requesting more scientific data based on the safety of hand sanitizer.
 Emerging science suggests that for at least some health care antiseptic active ingredients, systemic exposure (full body exposure as shown by detection of antiseptic ingredients in the blood or urine) is higher than previously thought, and existing data raise potential concerns about the effects of repeated daily human exposure to some antiseptic active ingredients.
 This would include hand antiseptic products containing alcohol and triclosan.

 Surgical hand disinfection

 Hands must be disinfected before any surgical procedure by hand washing with mild soap and then hand-rubbing with a sanitizer.
 Surgical disinfection requires a larger dose of the hand-rub and a longer rubbing time than is ordinarily used.
-It is usually done in two applications according to specific hand-rubbing techniques, EN1499 (hygienic handwash), and EN 1500 (hygienic hand disinfection) to ensure that antiseptic is applied everywhere on the surface of the hand.
+It is usually done in two applications according to specific hand-rubbing techniques, EN1499 (hygienic handwash), and German standard DIN EN 1500 (hygienic hand disinfection) to ensure that antiseptic is applied everywhere on the surface of the hand.